 Volunteer & Partnership Director

-Kelly Perry is a lifelong resident of Waialua.
-After graduating from the University of Hawaiʻi with a Liberal Studies degree with an emphasis on environmental science, Kelly began her career as an Environmental Educator at the Hawaiʻi Nature Center, this sparked Kelly’s love of nature and the importance of connecting children to the environment, and where her respect of volunteerism was sparked working alongside dedicated docents.
+Kelly began her career as an Environmental Educator at the Hawaiʻi Nature Center, which sparked Kelly’s love of nature and the importance of connecting children to the environment, and where her respect and appreciation for volunteerism was sparked, working alongside dedicated docents.
 A decade later, Kelly continued her non-profit environmental work closer to home, as the Volunteer Manager at the Waimea Valley Audubon Center, where she experienced the power of a concerned and involved community in caring for our natural and cultural resources.
-Kelly joined Kōkua Hawaiʻi Foundation as the ʻĀINA In Schools Volunteer Coordinator in 2008, then the ʻĀINA In Schools Program Manager for over 7 years.
-Kelly most enjoys working alongside our volunteers and partners in support of our programs, events and the Kōkua Learning Farm.
-Kelly has a Certificate of Volunteer Management.
+Kelly joined Kōkua Hawaiʻi Foundation as the ʻĀINA In Schools Volunteer Coordinator in 2008, then became the ʻĀINA In Schools Program Manager, and is currently the Volunteer and Partnership Director.
+Kelly most enjoys working alongside our volunteers and partners in support of our programs, events, and the Kōkua Learning Farm.

 Outreach Director